algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/sow.md

 ### Abstract

-The goal is to design our own assembly language and to create the related assembler and his virtual processor.
+The goal is to design our own assembly language and to create the related assembler and its virtual processor.
-We started by thinking to an interpreter due to a misscomprehension of the call for tenders we started to work in the wrong way until we discuss about it with the customer.
+We started by thinking to an interpreter due to a misscomprehension of the call for tender we started to work in the wrong way until we discuss about it with the customer.

 ### Value